weisrc/live-slidev/README.md

 - WebCrypto API requires a secure context.
 (Host it with GitHub Pages!)
 - May have issues when multiple clients are trying to present.
+- Fails to compile in Slidev Dev mode.
+(Rename main to something else when in Dev mode)